waelhabbalDev/next-jwt-auth/README.md

 export default auth.createMiddleware();

 export const config = {
-  // IMPORTANT: If your UserIdentityDAL performs database queries (which it almost
+  // IMPORTANT: This library requires the Node.js runtime for the middleware due
-  // always will), you MUST export this line to force the middleware to use the
+  // to its reliance on database drivers, which are not supported in the Edge runtime.
-  // Node.js runtime.
-The Edge runtime does not support most database drivers.
+  // Please ensure your middleware.ts is configured accordingly.

-  // 📢 📢 this will need the most recent nextjs, I tested it on version 15.6.0-canary runtime = 'nodejs',
+  runtime: 'nodejs',

-  // Match all paths except for static assets.
+  // Match all paths except for static assets and API routes handled elsewhere.
   matcher: ["/((?!api|_next/static|_next/image|favicon.ico).*)"],
 };
 ```